-Gene expression is often differentially regulated in order to cope with a changing environment.
-Due to translational and post-translational regulation we expected differences in the response of proteins and their transcripts in response to glucose starvation.
+We next investigated changes RNA and protein abundances over time.
+Gene expression is often differentially regulated in response to changes in the environment.
+Due to translational and post-translational regulation we expected differences in the response of RNA transcripts and proteins in response to glucose starvation.
 To visualize these differences we compared and contrasted the general trends in the response of RNA and proteins by way of K-means clustering.
-To simplify analysis we focus on only those RNAs and proteins that are changing significantly (as measured by false discovery rate and fold change cutoff, respectively) throughout the time course, yielding ~1900 significantly changing transcripts/proteins.
-In K-means clustering it is up to the user to pick the number of clusters that is appropriate such that the profiles are well separated into groups with unique and distinct behaviors.
+To simplify the analysis we focus on only those RNAs and proteins that are changing significantly (as measured by false discovery rate and fold change cutoff, respectively) throughout the time course, yielding ~1900 significantly changing transcripts/proteins.
+K-means clustering requires an arbitrary choice for the number of clusters, chosen such that the profiles are well separated into groups with unique and distinct behaviors.
+(In subsection “RNA and Protein time course classification”, we will propose an alternative classification approach that does not depend on such an arbitrary choice.)
 We varied the number of clusters for both RNA and protein profiles to find a satisfactory grouping of the data, and we found the best clustering performance to be around 15 clusters for the RNA profiles and 25 clusters for the protein profiles.
-Thus, the RNAs respond in a much more uniform manner than the proteins.
+Thus, the RNAs respond in a much more uniform manner than the proteins do.
 This is illustrated by the heatmap of the cluster centroids of RNA and protein (Figure 2A and B, respectively).
 A vast majority of the RNAs are down-regulated while the protein response is much less uniform, likely due to differences in post-translational modification such as degradation.
 Additionally, the RNA profiles show a clear separation between early and late time points with a transition period around 6-8hrs.
 The transcription profiles remain relatively constant, with only minor changes in expression, after this transitional period of entry to stationary phase.
 At two weeks some of the transcripts begin changing again perhaps signaling a further shift in the cells state.

 We would like to emphasize that the above clustering of the RNA and protein abundances are independent and thus we cannot directly compare individual clusters between Figures 2A and B. The next section addresses the correlation between absolute and relative changes in abundance of individual proteins and their transcripts.